Greenwich Health Live Well Centres

 Greenwich Health is proud to offer residents the enhanced NHS Health Check PLUS, which looks at all of the above plus, your overall mental health and your risk of certain types of cancer.

-Did you know that you are four times more likely to quit for good with support, even if it takes several attempts?
+Did you know that you are 3 times more likely to quit for good with support, even if it takes several attempts?
 It is not easy to quit smoking.
 You don’t need to do it alone and our support can make a difference.

 We give you FREE & flexible support that fits around your personal needs and day-to-day living.
 Our expert can ensure to give you the right combination of:

-Group and one-to-one support face-to-face and/or over the phone.
+One-to-one support face-to-face and/or over the phone.

 Free Female Contraception With Coils & Implants